-We also evaluated for each event a mapping that has a maximal sensitivity in all coding systems with an optimal PPV, and which is not derived from the case definition like baseline and expandi.
-Instead, max-sensitivity is constructed by identifying all UMLS concepts that contain any codes of the reference mapping and retaining the concepts that introduce the least number of false positive codes.
+The expandi mappings were constructed to improve sensitivity consecutively.
+To estimate an upper bound of their PPVs we considered the max-sensitivity mapping that has maximum sensitivity with maximal PPV.
+In contrast to baseline and expandi, the max-sensitivity mapping was not derived from the case definition but constructed by first identifying all UMLS concepts that covered at least one code of the reference set and then retaining for each code of the reference set only the concept that introduced the least number of false positives.
+An example for a max-sensitivity mapping is shown in figure 4.
+The max-sensitivity mapping covers all reference codes that are available in the Metathesaurus.
+The false negatives of max-sensitivity are missing in all mapping created with CodeMapper.
+Every false positive code of max-sensitivity is sibling of a code of the reference set, where two codes are siblings if they are linked to the same concept in the Metathesaurus.
+Presuming that a code set is coherent between coding systems if the inclusion of one code in a code set implies the inclusion of its siblings, the PPV of max-sensitivity serves thus as measure of coherence between coding systems of the reference sets (given consistency of the links between codes and concepts in the Metathesaurus).

-This construction implies that the false negative codes of maximum-sensitivity are the codes of the references that are not available in the UMLS.
-False positive codes of maximum-sensitivity are cosynonym codes of the reference mapping, where two codes are cosynonym if they are linked to the same concept in the UMLS.
-The positive predictive value of maximum-sensitivity serves thus for the reference mapping as measure of the equivalence between coding systems (within the scope of the consistency of the links between codes and concepts in the UMLS).
+Figure 4: Example of a max-sensitivity mapping that contains two concepts C1 and C2 to cover the codes of the reference set shown as dots below below.
+False negative codes (-) would not be included in any mapping of CodeMapper because they are not in the Metathesaurus.
+All false positive codes (+) are synonyms of true positive codes.

 Error analysis

-We carried out an error analysis of the generated code sets by assigning an error category to every false positive and false negative code.
-For false positives we distinguished between codes that are cosynonyms of codes from the reference mapping, and those that are not.
-By construction of the evaluated mappings (baseline and expand) false positive codes that do not have cosynonyms in the reference mapping are false positives of the concept identification step.
+We carried out an error analysis of the mapping expand3 by assigning an error category to every false positive and false negative code.
+For false positives, we distinguished between codes have siblings in the reference set, and those that have not.
+By construction of the expandi mappings, false positive codes without siblings in the reference mapping were spuriously introduced by the concept identification and not during concept expansion, because only concepts with true positive codes were added in the revisions.

-For false negative codes we distinguished between 1) codes that are not assigned in UMLS and thus cannot be generated by CodeMapper, 2) database-specific codes that do not have cosynonyms in any other target coding system and may have been added to the mapping to match the characteristics of the database (e.g., proxies), and 3) codes that would be generated by a further expansion of the mapping.
+For false negatives, we distinguished between 1) codes that are not assigned in the Metathesaurus and thus cannot be generated by CodeMapper, 2) codes without siblings in the reference set, and 3) codes that would be generated by a further expansion of the mapping.

 The reference mapping

-We used mappings from the SAFEGUARD [Safeguard2013] project of the European Network of Centres for Pharmacoepidemiology & Pharmacovigilance (ENCePP) as a reference for the evaluation.
+We used mappings from the SAFEGUARD project [Safeguard2013] of the European Network of Centres for Pharmacoepidemiology & Pharmacovigilance (ENCePP) as a reference for the evaluation.
 This project was selected for the variety of mapped events, the range of targeted coding systems in use in the European Union and the United States, and the manual mapping process that included review and feedback by database custodians.

 The SAFEGUARD project provides textual case definitions for nine events.
 One event was excluded from the evaluation because the code sets of several target coding systems were missing (sudden cardiac death; the event was captured in only two EHR databases targeted in SAFEGUARD).
-One event was excluded because the textual case definition was comprised of only a short symptomatic description of the event (heart failure).
-Table 3 shows the retained events.
+One event was excluded because the textual case definition was comprised of only a short description of symptoms of the event, which were not directly related to the codes of the mapping (heart failure).
+The retained events are shown in table 1.